 Number of staff

 Check the number of staff.
-There should be at least one member of staff for every eight children between three and five years of age.
-Will there be a key person with special responsibility for your child and who will you be able to talk with about how your child is getting along?
+There should be at least one member of staff for every eight children between 3 and 5 years of age.
+Will there be a key person with special responsibility for your child, and who will you be able to talk with about how your child is getting along?